bitplane/bitplane.net/~/doc/thoughts/lens/goods/index.md

 human system, it's a system of humans.
 Like an ant vortex but for human brains, it extracts value, converts it into the desire to extract more value.
 Our value.

-The bulk of mass, those with the most fat both set the table and eat themselves;
+The bulk of mass, those with the most both set the table and eat themselves;
 across every major city in every country, this system devours the rich first.
 Trapping, isolating and redirecting labour from the families and societies they no longer have, turning it into a thirst for more goods.